rahul-mitra13/Matrix-Project/README.txt

-Math Methods fo Physics final Project - Game physics demonstrations using Mathematica.
+Math Methods for Physics final Project - Simple game physics demonstrations using Mathematica.
+You need Mathematica to compile.
+To run, open source in Mathematica and compile all files together.